 Fiction only, essentially.
 Non-fiction is technically supported, but the tool was built around fiction patterns.
 Non-fiction writers should look elsewhere.

 No integration with your writing process.
-Marlowe is a batch process: upload, wait, read the report.
-There’s no plugin for Scrivener, no browser extension, no real-time feedback while you write.
+Marlowe is a batch process.
+Upload, wait, read the report.
+There’s no plugin for Scrivener or browser extension.
+No real-time feedback while you write.
 You come to it when you’re ready for analysis, not while you’re drafting.

-Professional developmental editing remains the gold standard for that question, but it’s expensive, slow, and not always accessible.
-Marlowe won’t replace that human judgment, and the team behind it doesn’t claim it will.
-What it offers is a fast, affordable, data-driven first pass.
-Upload your manuscript on a Tuesday evening, and before you go to bed you’ll know whether your pacing holds, whether your characters feel distinct, and how your story’s DNA compares to books that found large audiences in your genre.
+Upload your manuscript on a Tuesday evening, and before you go to bed you’ll know whether your pacing holds and whether your characters feel distinct.
+You’ll see how your story compares to books that found large audiences in your genre.
+That kind of feedback used to require weeks and a four-figure check.